akka/akka/akka-docs/rst/scala/extending-akka.rst

 .. includecode:: code/docs/extension/ExtensionDocSpec.scala
    :include: extension

-Then we need to create an ``ExtensionId`` for our extension so we can grab ahold of it.
+Then we need to create an ``ExtensionId`` for our extension so we can grab a hold of it.

 .. includecode:: code/docs/extension/ExtensionDocSpec.scala
    :include: extensionid